Clinical Psychologist

 Alberto Rodrigues C. Carvalho, M. Psy.
 (Clin.)

-In 2009, Mr. Carvalho obtained his Master’s degree in Clinical Psychology and Culture from the University of Brasilia (UnB), focusing on the correlation between mental well-being and migration.
-From 2013 to 2018, he served as a Professor of Clinical Psychology at local colleges, sharing his knowledge and nurturing future psychologists.
+In 2009, Alberto ecompleted his Master’s degree in Clinical Psychology and Culture from UnB, focusing on the links between mental health and migration.
+From 2013 to 2018, he worked as a Professor of Psychology at local colleges.